DarrenKirby/builds/README.build_files.md

 *builds* models this process in seven discrete steps, of which 3 are automatic, and 4 must be manually specified in the build file.
 These steps are:

-1. *Fetching the package*.
-This step is automated.
+1. **Fetching the package** This step is automated.
 As long as the download URL in the db is correct, `bld` will download the package into the `./builds/distfiles/` directory automatically. `bld` will also verify the sha256 hash of the downloaded file.
 There are two scriptable hooks into this process, if needed, but more on that later.
-2. *Extracting the package into a working directory*.
-This step is automated. `bld` will extract package tarballs into a directory called 'work' under the package directory.
+2. **Extracting the package into a working directory** This step is automated. `bld` will extract package tarballs into a directory called 'work' under the package directory.
 In our example, this would result in the OpenSSH source tree in `./builds/net-util/openssh/work/openssh-9.9p1`.
 Again, there are hooks into this step if needed.
 For example, you may want to apply patches to the source.
-3. *configuring the package*.
-This is an optional step that can be specified manually if necessary.
+3. `configure`**ing the package** This is an optional step that can be specified manually if necessary.
 This is where you would perform the `./configure` step in the typical configure/make/make install process.
-4. *'make'ing the package*.
-Optional.
+4. `make`**ing the package** Optional.
 This is where you would run `make` if necessary.
-5. *'make install'ing the package*.
+5. `make install`**ing the package**.
 Optional.
 This is where you would run `make install`.
 Note that this step should not be used to install files to the live filesystem, but rather, into a segregated staging directory.
 More on this later.
-6. *Installing the package*.
+6. **Installing the package**.
 This step is required to be defined in the build file.
 This is where the package files get installed into the live filesystem.
 A set of helper functions and path variables are provided to make this easy.
-7. *Clean up* This step is automated.
+7. **Clean up** This step is automated.
 If all previous steps ran successfully, this step will remove the temporary 'work' directory, write a manifest of installed files, and record the package and version into a special 'installed' set file.
 This step also has two hooks into the process, if necessary.

 While knowledge of the internal workings of *builds* is not necessary to write build scripts, it is very important to understand that build files are not typical Python scripts.
-They do not get run or exec'ed from start to end.
-The build files only accept a small number of pre-defined functions which provide a way to script the above seven steps.
+They do not get run or executed from start to end.
+The build files will run any valid Python code but only within the bounds of a small number of pre-defined functions which provide a way to script the above seven steps.
 Internally, the functions defined in a build file are 'injected' into, and called from within the main BuildPackage class defined in `build_package.py`.
-The upshot of this is that any code written outside of these predefined functions (including module import statements) will be silently ignored.
+This means that any code written outside of these predefined functions (including module import statements) is undefined and may cause bad things to happen.

 The namespace into which these functions are injected contains a few useful Python standard library modules, as well as a suite of helpful functions provided by *builds*.
 They are: